hmccode/hmccode.github.io/_posts/2016-08-13-mosaic-mobile-apps-content.md

 	- Generic3: A generic field that can be used in case it is needed for some apps.
 By default this should be empty.
 	- Generic4: A generic field that can be used in case it is needed for some apps.
 By default this should be empty.

+Please note that hotel images (whether listing or gallery) must comply with the following:
+* 200 KB max
+* 72 DPI.
+DPI stands for Dots Per Inch which technically means printer dots per inch.
+Today it is a term often misused, usually to mean PPI, which stands for Pixels Per Inch.
+So when someone says they want a photo that is 300 dpi they really mean that they want 300 ppi.
+* Landscape ....not portrait
+* Size - the bigger the better.

 #### JSON sample

 ```json